 “Most proboscideans over this time were nondescript herbivores ranging from the size of a pug to that of a boar.
 A few species got as big as a hippo, yet these lineages were evolutionary dead-ends.
 They all bore little resemblance to elephants.”

 The course of proboscidean evolution changed dramatically some 20 million years ago, as the Afro-Arabian plate collided into the Eurasian continent.
-Arabia provided crucial migration corridor for the diversifying mastodont-grade species to explore new habitats in Eurasia, and then into North America via the Bering Land Bridge.
+Arabia provided a crucial migration corridor for the diversifying mastodont-grade species to explore new habitats in Eurasia, and then into North America via the Bering Land Bridge.

 “The immediate impact of proboscidean dispersals beyond Africa was quantified for the very first time in our study,” said lead author Dr. Juan Cantalapiedra, Senior Research Fellow at the University of Alcalá in Spain.

 “Those archaic North African species were slow-evolving with little diversification, yet we calculated that once out of Africa proboscideans evolved 25 times faster, giving rise to a myriad of disparate forms, whose specializations permitted niche partition between several proboscidean species in the same habitats.
-One case in point being the massive, flattened lower tusks of the ‘shovel-tuskers’.
+One case in point is the massive, flattened lower tusks of the ‘shovel-tuskers’.
 Such coexistence of giant herbivores was unlike anything in today’s ecosystems.”